 Note: Emails may be subject to public disclosure.

-Jim Walsh was elected in 2016 to the state House of Representatives and sworn into office on December 8 of that year.
-He represents the 19th District, which includes parts of Cowlitz, Grays Harbor, Lewis, Pacific, and Wahkiakum counties.
-Jim is only the third Republican to represent the district...About Jim →
+Jim Walsh was elected to the state House of Representatives in 2016 and officially took office on December 8 of that same year.
+He proudly represents the 19th District, encompassing portions of Cowlitz, Grays Harbor, Lewis, Pacific, Thurston, and Wahkiakum counties.
+Remarkably, Jim is only the third Republican to...About Jim →